Dermatologist-Recommended PROSACEA Medicated Rosacea Gel controls the redness, pimples, bumps and irritation of rosacea – with no prescription needed!

 WHAT IS ROSACEA?

 Rosacea is a highly visible skin condition, the exact cause of which is still not fully understood, but is thought to be hereditary.
 Commonly, rosacea affects skin on the cheeks, nose, chin or forehead, usually causing a reddened, inflamed appearance.
 Rosacea is generally thought to affect those with fair skin most frequently, though it can affect all skin types.
 Symptoms may also include acne-like bumps and pimples and visible blood vessels.
 Rosacea is commonly known to be aggravated by anything that causes a flushing reaction (increased blood-flow) in the skin, which could include alcohol consumption, exposure to sun or extreme temperatures, spicy foods and other irritants.
+Also, as masks have become part of our daily lives to protect ourselves and our community from spreading COVID-19, your skin may be red after wearing your mask.
+Masking is helping keep us safe, but it can aggravate the skin, interfering with the skin’s microbiome.
+This irritation may also be contributing to the facial redness and flare ups of rosacea-induced acne.
 The symptoms of this condition do not typically disappear if left untreated and may even progressively worsen over time.
 While currently there is no known cure for rosacea, symptoms are known to respond favorably to certain topical treatments.

 WHAT ARE THE STAGES OF ROSACEA?